 That's not all - Brownies is all about trying adventurous activities and going along to special events, day trips, sleepovers, camps and holidays.
 As well as trying activities in their meetings, girls choose from interest badge, in their own time, related to things they want to know more about from Archaeology to Inventing.

-Brownies become members of a 'Six', a unit with a name such as Badger, Fox, Mole, Squirrel, Hedgehog or Rabbit, and follow a programme called the Brownie Adventure.
-The name reflects the world of exciting opportunities, challenges and fun that is Brownies.
+Brownies become members of a 'Six', a unit with a name such as Badger, Fox, Mole, Squirrel, Hedgehog or Rabbit.

 Guides have an exciting and varied programme designed to inspire and challenge girls.

 What you do in Guides is up to you, from taking part in lots of exciting activities at regular meetings to special events and trips away.
 You will choose from different badges and awards which will help you learn new skills and try new challenges, choosing from the wide range of badges, skills and activities covered by six programme themes.

 Guides can get involved in anything from adventure sports to performing arts, travel and taking part in community action projects.
 You'll create your own campaigns, learn and share new skills and fly down the occasional zip wire.
 You'll explore new places like fun camps, international experiences, and exciting national events like the Girlguiding Big Gig and Wellies and Wristbands.

 In Guides, you'll find girls who want to go on adventures with you, who encourage you to try new things and who celebrate when you've pushed yourself to achieve something special.
 As you progress through Guides, you'll have a chance to lead small groups and support younger girls to have fun and make friends.
 You could even get involved in leadership opportunities!